Gesser History, Family Crest & Coats of Arms

 The surname Gesser was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.
 One of the earliest known bearers of the name was Arnold in der gassen, who was a citizen of Ober-Alpfen in 1266.

-Important Dates for the Gesser family
+Early History of the Gesser family

 This web page shows only a small excerpt of our Gesser research.
 Another 123 words (9 lines of text) covering the years 1569, 1623, 1825, 1866, 1516, 1565, 1691, 1761, 1730, 1788 and 1838 are included under the topic Early Gesser History in all our PDF Extended History products and printed products wherever possible.

 Gesser Spelling Variations